Legal Translation Services for Dual Citizenship by Birth (Jus Soli) Principle

-In that vein, anyone who wishes to take advantage of dual citizenship based on birthright (jus soli) principle will need to complete documents in more than one language and obtain certified, notarized, and sworn translation services.
+In that vein, anyone who wishes to take advantage of dual citizenship based on birthright (jus soli) principle will need to complete documents often in more than one language and obtain Apostille certified, notarized, and sworn translation services.
 The easiest way to accomplish that is to get the help of an experienced legal translation company.
 We welcome you to contact us at All Language Alliance, Inc. We provide services for lawyers and non-lawyers alike.
 Contact us today by filling out “Hire a Certified Translator or Interpreter” form on the right.

 All European Union Countries Allow Dual Citizenship by Descent based on the Principle of Jus sanguinis

-As of now, there are 28 countries in the European Union (EU): Austria, Italy, Belgium, Latvia, Bulgaria, Lithuania, Croatia, Luxembourg, Cyprus, Malta, Czechia, Netherlands, Denmark, Poland, Estonia, Portugal, Finland, Romania, France, Slovakia, Germany, Slovenia, Greece, Spain, Hungary, Sweden, Ireland, United Kingdom.
+As of now, there are 27 countries in the European Union (EU): Austria, Italy, Belgium, Latvia, Bulgaria, Lithuania, Croatia, Luxembourg, Cyprus, Malta, Czechia, Netherlands, Denmark, Poland, Estonia, Portugal, Finland, Romania, France, Slovakia, Germany, Slovenia, Greece, Spain, Hungary, Sweden, Ireland.
 Although each country remains legally separate, the union functions similar to the U.S. in some significant ways.
 Most importantly, there is a common currency and easy border crossings.
 While it is possible that you may be stopped for a security check at a border, it is more common to see only a blue square sign bearing the European Union circle without a checkpoint.

 Becoming an Irish Citizen is Among the Most Lenient